-Reengineering Business Intelligence has been added to your bookmarks.
+Reengineering Business Intelligence has been saved

 Coupling social data with traditional internal and external data sets can offer the potential to generate near-real-time business insights.

 Create and download a custom PDF of the Business Trends 2013 report.

 Marketing executives already recognize the power of social data to yield insights into customer behavior and expectations.1 Over the course of just a few years, social data became invaluable to them as customers readily revealed information about themselves and their interests, friends, and purchasing decisions.

 But when it comes to strategic decision making, social data is just one piece of the puzzle.
 At the same time, it has become bigger than marketing for some.
 Businesses are beginning to see its value in areas such as risk management, product development, reputation management, and supply chain operations.
 Still, nearly half (44 percent) of senior executives consider social data alone inadequate to attain the strategic insights they need to guide their organization (figure 1).2